 Studies have shown that a person under a lot of stress can experience hormonal cystic acne at a higher rate.
 This is because your stress hormone, cortisol, spikes when you're overwhelmed, and hormone spikes increase your sebum (or oil production) levels.

-Also, when you don't get enough rest, especially when you’re attending extra events or situations around certain times of year, your body starts releasing those acne-triggering hormones and impact your immune system, making it tougher for you to fight off or heal breakouts.
+Also, when you don't get enough rest, especially when you’re attending extra events or situations around certain times of the year, your body starts releasing those acne-triggering hormones and impact your immune system, making it tougher for you to fight off or heal breakouts.

 Stress has also been linked to itchiness and skin picking, which is an acne taboo!
 (Stop messing with your blemishes.
 It’ll only end in tears.)